jfhector/react-rapid-prototyping-guide/styling.md

 import * as styles from './App.css'
 ```

+Note: I believe that with `create-react-app`, the syntax is just `import './App.css'`.
+And then, I just name the class names as strings.

 ### Note: If something doesn't work here (eg the CSS module name doesn't get picked up, try restarting the server).

 This happened again just now.
 Just doing a plain CSS Module import (i.e. `import './Button.css'`) didn't report any compile-time error, but the styles never got applied.